GMAT Exam Pattern and Syllabus 2025

 Get Education Loan for Any College in India.
 100% Fees Financed- Propelld Education Loan

-The table below highlights the updated GMAT syllabus for MBA.
-(Focus Edition)
+The table below highlights the GMAT Focus Edition syllabus for MBA.

 Quantitative Reasoning Section in GMAT Syllabus

-The Quantitative Reasoning section of the GMAT consists of 21 multiple-choice questions to be completed within 45 minutes.
-These questions are designed to assess your proficiency in various mathematical areas essential for business and management studies.
+The Quantitative Reasoning section of the GMAT Focus Edition consists of 21 multiple-choice questions to be completed within 45 minutes.
+These questions are designed to assess your proficiency in mathematical areas essential for business and management studies.

 You'll encounter questions that require you to apply mathematical concepts to solve real-world problems.
-These may include arithmetic operations, algebraic equations, geometric principles, and data interpretation.
+These include arithmetic operations, algebraic equations, and data interpretation.
+Note: Geometry is not tested in the GMAT Focus Edition.

 Here's a table highlighting the essential topics covered in the Quantitative Reasoning Section of the GMAT syllabus for MBA.